Darxo/Hardened/README.md

 ### New Perks

 - Add new **Anchor** perk in Tier 3 of **Unstoppable Group**: It grants immunity against **Displacement** until the start of your next turn, if you end your turn on the same tile you started it on.
 You also take 50% less Damage during your turn.
 - Add new **Brace for Impact** perk in Tier 3 of **Vicious**: Whenever you move to a tile, gain 1 stack for each adjacent enemy (up to a maximum of 5), until the start of your next turn.
-Take 10% less Hitpoint Damage from Attacks for each stack
+Take 10% less Hitpoint Damage from Attacks and have 10% more Injury Threshold for each stack
 - Add new **Hybridization** perk in Tier 3 of **Ranged Group**: It allows swapping two weapons with no shared weapon types for free, once per turn.
 It grants +10 Melee Defense if you have at least 70 Base Ranged Skill and it grants +10 Ranged Defense, if you have at least 70 Base Melee Skill
 - Add new **Elusive** perk in Tier 2 of **Swift Group**: It reduces the AP cost for movement on all terrain by 1 to a minimum of 2.
 This does not stack with **Pathfinder** or **Scout**.
 After moving 2 tiles, become immune to rooted effects, until the start of your next turn
 - Add new **One with the Shield** perk in Tier 1 of **Shield Group**: It requires a shield.
 While you have Shieldwall effect you take 40% less Hitpoint damage from head attack.
 While you don't have Shieldwall effect you take 40% less Hitpoint damage from body attacks